nrfconnect/sdk-nrf/samples/wifi/raw_tx_packet/README.rst

 * For non-connected Station mode

-  To configure the sample in non-connected Station mode, you must configure the :kconfig:option:`CONFIG_RAW_TX_PACKET_SAMPLE_CHANNEL` Kconfig option in the :file:`prj.conf` file.
+  To configure the sample in non-connected Station mode, you must configure the :kconfig:option:`CONFIG_RAW_TX_PKT_SAMPLE_CHANNEL` Kconfig option in the :file:`prj.conf` file.

   This specifies the Wi-Fi channel to be used for communication on the wireless network.